Jepleting/Jepleting/README.md

 ![Linah's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Jepleting&show_icons=true&theme=tokyonight)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Jepleting&layout=compact&theme=tokyonight)

+---
+✨ *"Turning Data into Insight, and Insight into Impact."*
 <!---
 Jepleting/Jepleting is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.